huntdatacenter/docs/docs/govern-science/tingweek/faq.md

 ### Where do we meet?

 We will meet digitally at Zoom utilizing the NTNU subscription.
-Links will be forwarded on email and on Slack for the lab ting and the data space ting.
+Links will be forwarded on email and on Slack for the Labting and the data space ting.